Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation

+\item As noticed above, the heuristic \eqref{eq.heuristic.variance-comp} should apply when the goal is estimation \emph{and} when the goal is identification, provided that \eqref{hyp.heur-var.same-bias} and~\eqref{hyp.heur-var.same-min} hold true.
+What should depend on the goal is the suitable amount of bias for $\CV_i(m)$ as an estimator of the risk $\E\crochs{\sperte{\ERM_m}}$.

 \item Approximation \eqref{eq.moresimus.heur.approx1} is the strongest one.
 Clearly, inequality $\leq$ holds true.
-The equality case is for a very particular dependence setting, when the events $\paren{\set{\Delta_{\CV}(m,m^{\prime}) < 0}}_{m^{\prime} \in \M}$ are nested.
-In general, the left-hand side is significantly smaller than the right-hand side; we claim they vary similarly as a function of $\CV$.
+The equality case occurs is for a very particular dependence setting, that is, when one among the events $ \parens{\sset{\Delta_{\CV}(m,m^{\prime}) < 0}}$, $m^{\prime} \in \M_n$, is included into all the others.
+In general, the left-hand side is significantly smaller than the right-hand side; we conjecture that they vary similarly as a function of $\CV$.

-\item The gaussian approximation \eqref{eq.moresimus.heur.approx2} for $\Delta_{\CV}(m,m^{\prime})$ does not hold exactly, but it seems reasonable to make it, at first order at least.
+\item The Gaussian approximation \eqref{eq.moresimus.heur.approx2} for $\Delta_{\CV}(m,m^{\prime})$ does not hold exactly, but it seems reasonable to make it, at first order at least.